Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 We used two Ubuntu virtual machines, one serving as a edge node and one serving as a cloud node; we used virtual machines to have to different IP addresses and to be able to catch trafic between the client and the server.
 So you'll need to install those VMs yourself, with a distribution that fits your needs.

-We recommand not to use CentOS as it can be troublesome to install ffmpeg (ffmpeg doesn't have a CentOS repository).
+We recommand not using CentOS as it can be troublesome to install ffmpeg (ffmpeg doesn't have a CentOS repository).

 ---
 **How to use the project**